schmouk/PyRandLib/PyRandLib/README.md

 # PyRandLib
-Many best in class pseudo random generators grouped in one simple library.
+Many best in class pseudo random generators grouped into one simple library.